CVSSP/perceptual-study-source-separation/_pages/mini_quality.md

 ## Please rate the sound quality compared to the reference

+Rate the **sound quality** of the test sounds by comparing them with the reference sound.

 **Sound quality** relates to the amount of artefacts or distortions that you can perceive.